rebminso/rsRNAfinder/README.md

 - A folder containing trimmed FASTQ files can be added to the `data/trimmed/` directory, with the input fastq filename being required to be in the format of {xyz}_trimmed.fq, such as `SRR2354321_trimmed.fq`.
 The `Search strategy` in the config file is to be set to `Default`.

-The flank length, minimum and maximum rRFs sequence length, maximum number of mismatches in the alignment, and maximum RPM threshold for rRFs can be changed according to requirements in the config file.
+The flank length, minimum and maximum rRFs sequence length, maximum number of mismatches in the alignment, and maximum RPM threshold for rRFs can be changed according to requirements from the config file.

 2. If a different genome is desired to be used, the config file will need to be modified.